Psuedomonas/Dentrix-Dexis-Backup-Script/README.md

 6. The bat console with update with the status of the script.
 Note any errors, when completed hit enter as prompted, or close the console.

 ### Development
-Now a parallel backup version and a procedural backup verion.
+There is now a parallel backup version and a procedural backup verion.
 Both have logging on for now to examine time efficency of parallel.

 ### Future Updates
 * Cannot copy an essential file from the dexis directory.
 This is either becuase the file is locked as it is in use, or mirely a user escalation is required.
 This issue need to to be fixed.
 * Some processes may still prevent windows from properly shutting down.
 These processes need to be noted so they can be scripted to shut down.
 * Clean up labels in gui for clear instructions.